NextechSystems/selectapidocspub/source_r4/includes/_patient.md

 ## Medication Request

 ### Overview
-The Medication Request resource can be used to record a patient’s medication prescription or order.
+The Medication Request resource can be used to record a patient's medication prescription or order.

 ### Fields
 | Name | Description | Type | Initial Version |